Toluca Lake, Los Angeles: In popular culture

 Toluca Lake is the setting of "The Bonnie Situation" chapter in Quentin Tarantino's film Pulp Fiction (1994).

 The fictional town of Silent Hill, central to the eponymous video game series, is built on the shores of a fictional body of water called Toluca Lake.
 It first appeared in the 1999 video game of the same name.

 In the Nick Cave and the Bad Seeds's song "Higgs Boson Blues" (2013), Miley Cyrus is described as floating in a swimming pool in Toluca Lake.

-Several episodes of T.J.
-Hooker were filmed in Toluca Lake.